merll/docker-map/docs/guide/shortcuts.rst

 .. tip::
    The user and group names, as well as their ids, are only written here as literals for illustration purposes.
-The main intention of the :class:`~dockermap.build.dockerfile.DockerFile` implementation is that you do *not* hardcode these things, but instead refer to variables.
+The main intention of the :class:`~dockermap.build.dockerfile.DockerFile` implementation is that you do not hard-code these settings, but instead refer to variables.

 .. note::
    `adduser` and `addgroup` are specific to Debian-based Linux distributions.
 Therefore, they will be replaced with